Flora and fauna of the Outer Hebrides

-The flora and fauna of the Outer Hebrides in north west Scotland comprises a unique and diverse ecosystem.
+The flora and fauna of the Outer Hebrides in northwest Scotland comprises a unique and diverse ecosystem.
 A long archipelago, set on the eastern shores of the Atlantic Ocean, it attracts a wide variety of seabirds, and thanks to the Gulf Stream a climate more mild than might be expected at this latitude.
 Because it is on the Gulf Stream, it also occasionally gets exotic visitors.

 Wildlife

 Birds

-Three hundred and twenty seven species of birds have been recorded in the Western Isles and more than 100 breed.
-The Islands provide a natural flyway for migrating landbirds to and from their Arctic breeding grounds and a refuge for windblown vagrants from America and northern Europe.
+Three hundred and twenty-seven species of birds have been recorded in the Western Isles and more than 100 breed.
+The islands provide a natural flyway for migrating landbirds to and from their Arctic breeding grounds and a refuge for windblown vagrants from America and northern Europe.
 Many species of bird breed in the Western Isles and the surrounding islands, including, most of Britain's corncrakes which breed on the croftlands of all the islands.

 Many species of seabirds inhabit the coastal areas of the islands, such as shag, northern gannets, northern fulmars, kittiwakes, guillemots and multiple species of gull.

 In the Uig hills in Lewis, it is possible to spot golden eagles; it has also been claimed that white-tailed eagles have been seen in the area.
 In the Pairc area, it is possible to see feeding Eurasian oystercatchers and Eurasian curlews.

 A few pairs of peregrine falcons survive on coastal cliffs and merlin and common buzzard are not uncommon anywhere on hill and moor.
 Red-throated divers nest on countless small tarns and a few black-throated divers can be found on bigger lochs.
 Arctic skuas are spreading south from Lewis as far as South Uist but the great skua is still found breeding only in Lewis, St Kilda, North Rona, the Shiant Isles and Barra Head.

 An important feature of the winter bird life is the great diversity of wildfowl.
 A variety of duck, such as common eider and long-tailed duck are found in the shallow water around Lewis.

 Great Bernera hosts numerous seabird species, including gulls, waders and ducks such as goldeneye.
 More unusually, a jack snipe was observed on the island in 2007.

 The Shiant Isles have a large population of seabirds, including tens of thousands Atlantic puffins breeding in burrows on the slopes of Garbh Eilean, as well as significant numbers of common guillemots, razorbills, northern fulmars, black-legged kittiwakes, common shags, gulls and great skuas.
 Although St Kilda has more puffins, the sheer density on the Shiants is greater.